Neighbourhood Streets Northhill communities planning

-The project team was also made aware of pedestrian involved collisions in front of the Crescent Heights High School at the intersection of 1 Street and 10 Avenue N.W.
+The project team was made aware of pedestrian involved collisions in front of Crescent Heights High School at the intersection of 1 Street and 10 Avenue N.W.
 In response to pedestrian safety concerns, the project team is working with the Active and Safe Routes to School Program, Crescent Heights High School and Crescent Heights Community Association on designs to install pilot curb extensions at the intersection of 1 Street and 10 Avenue N.W to improve pedestrian visibility, safety and comfort.
 These curb extensions should also realize some speed reduction measures, especially through the intersection.

 - Fall 2020

 Installation of traffic calming measures using temporary materials

 Public engagement on temporary traffic calming measures and Balmoral Circus Park

 Construction of 2 Street multi-use pathway between 9 Avenue and 11 Avenue N.W. and temporary curb extensions at intersection of 1 Street and 24 Avenue N.W.